Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: Interest.co.nz, 1 News, Barfoot & Thompson

-2) Regional property prices will rise as people leave major cities
+2) Property prices in regional areas will rise slightly as people relocate from major cities

 People are increasingly choosing to leave major cities like Auckland, Wellington, and Christchurch.